rg2u17/eau_risk_stratification/README.md

-# EAU Risk Stratification for People with Kidney Stones in UK Biobank and All of Us
+# Examination of Prognostic Accuracy of EAU Risk Stratification for People with Kidney Stones in UK Biobank and All of Us
 ## UK Biobank
 ### Data required
 <br>